chandrajithv/World_Cup_Predictor/README.md

 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Run the Streamlit app with `streamlit run app.py`.

 Please note that toss details are not considered, which may lead to slight bias when both teams have similar winning probabilities.
+Additionally, predictions are based on data available up to September 17, 2023.

 ## Contribution